camelliafleming/Data_Analysis/README.md

 - SQL queries used to explore Covid data
 - Dataset obtained from https://ourwordldindata.org/covid-deaths
-- MS SQL Server Mgmt Studio used for
+- MS SQL Server Mgmt Studio used for running queries